Akriti Sondhi

 Work in progress

 Soft Earth is a project that explores the connection between science, the environment and art that was inspired by an ongoing commitment to alternative and sustainable photographic processes.
+Conceived during the COVID lockdown, the project began as a way to give a new life to my old photographs - allowing them to change and evolve beyond the static experience of seeing them only on paper or screen.

 Click on the images to read the descriptions underneath to find out more.